solarcaratuva/solarcaratuva.github.io/Embedded/riv3_compile_upload.md

 00:00:03 DEBUG /root/Rivanna2/Common/src/MainCANInterface.cpp:40: Sent CAN message with ID 0x300 Length 1 Data 0x04
 ```

-`monitor.py` should be run in WSL for Windows Users. *Pyserial* must be installed, run `python3 -m pip install pyserial`.
+*Pyserial* must be installed, run `py -m pip install pyserial` to install. `monitor.py` should be run in WSL for Windows Users, but pyserial must be installed **on Windows**.
 The script has the following arguments:
-- `-p `, `--sudo`: flag, **required for Windows users**.
-The flag should be followed by your WSL password.
 - `-l`, `--log`: flag, optional.
 The flag should be followed by a file path.
 Logs all messages to the file, creates the file if it doesn't exist, appends if it does exist.
-- `-s`, `--silent`: flag, optional.
-Will stop any messages from being printed to the terminal.
-Should be used with *log*.
+- `-f`, `--filter`: flag, optional.
+Filter out messages without this string, use '|' to separate multiple strings

-Example: `python3 monitor.py -p my_password -l logfile.log`
+Example: `python3 monitor.py -l logfile.log -f CAN`

+# Static Analyzer

+Running static analysis is an industry-standard practice to reduce time spent debugging by finding static defects early; these are mistakes which are found my analyzing the source code, but not actually running the program.
+You should run static analysis whenever you make a change to the Embedded codebase and compile.

+Use the script by running `python3 static_analysis.py`